getzola/zola/docs/content/documentation/content/table-of-contents.md

 Each page/section will automatically generate a table of contents for itself based on the headers present.

-It is available in the template through `section.toc` and `page.toc`.
+It is available in the template through the `toc` variable.
 You can view the [template variables](./documentation/templates/pages-sections.md#table-of-contents) documentation for information on its structure.